imbo/imbo/docs/usage/api.rst

 Adding/replacing metadata
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 To add (or replace all existing metadata) on an image a client should make a request against this resource using ``HTTP PUT`` with the metadata attached in the request body as a JSON object.
+The response body will contain the added metadata.

 .. code-block:: bash